tascintra/supertask/README.md

 </p>

 ## 🏆 The challenge
-The challenge was to develop a task management app for a busy professional that sttugles to stay organized.
+The challenge was to develop a task management app for a busy professional that struggles to stay organized.
 The app must be user-friendly, have a visual appealing interface and the interface should addapt to different screen sizes and devices.

 Users should be able to: